DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Astrid_Mager_def/index.markdown

     of increasing privacy violations and scandals, as shown by the record traffic on DuckDuckGo following the news coverage of Google’s possible collaboration with the NSA.[^16]
-4. 5.

 So can this become a success story of David against Goliath?
+In
-In terms of data protection it probably can.
-When looked more closely, however, DuckDuckGo is troubled with cosmetic flaws.
+    terms of data protection it probably can.
+When looked at more closely, however, DuckDuckGo is troubled with cosmetic flaws.
 Even though it does not sell personal data to gain profit it does provide contextual advertising on its site.
 Its ads are provided by Bing Ads